SylvainRoy/photographer/README.md

         - Internal error function should be a std function called evaluate_picture_position
  - hot_colorize is probably buggy.
 Triple check new version and replace old one.
  - split computation and display to be able to tweak afterward.
+ - optimise_picture return result (much) bigger than 1.
+How come?
+    - Cause the projection can be outside of the picture, so normalizing with the max distance of the summits doesn't necessarily bring it below 1.
+ - hot_colorize to use a log scale for the color